The current enterprise agreement can be found here .

 These bulletins only apply to employees covered by the Correctional Officer (NTPS) 2017 – 2021 Enterprise Agreement.

-The Northern Territory Public Sector 2017-2021 Enterprise Agreement is due to expire on 10 August 2021, and I have agreed with the below unions to commence bargaining for a new agreement:
+The Correctional Officer (NTPS) 2017-2021 Enterprise Agreement is due to expire on 2 December 2021, and I have agreed with the United Workers Union to commence bargaining for a new agreement.

 Initial bargaining meeting

 The initial bargaining meeting is scheduled as follows:

 Time: 1.00pm to 5.00pm

 The Fair Work Act 2009 imposes rights and obligations on employers, unions and employees with respect to the bargaining process.
 Attached for your information is the required statutory Notice of Employee Representational Rights, advising employees of the right to be represented in relation to the bargaining process.

 Instruments of appointment for bargaining representatives can be forwarded before the initial meeting (or at any time during the bargaining process) to firstname.lastname@example.org or: